Cellos need not always play octaves with the basses. A very powerful sound can be achieved by doubling the instruments in unison.

 In most classical scores, double basses in cellos get a single line, and are expected to play that line as written – which means that the basses will be playing an octave below the cellos most of the time, unless the composer writes “senza bassi” in the score to indicate that the cellos should play alone.
 This perpetual octave fills in a lot of harmonic space, especially as the cellos essentially become the 2nd partial to the bass’s fundamental note.
 This means that the 5th and octave above the cellos will be felt by the ear, even if not exactly heard.

-A bass+cello unison has a decidedly different tone.
+A double bass/cello unison has a decidedly different tone the standard octave approach.
 In a sense, the basses are really adding to the cello tone, rather than the other way around, because the brighter sound on shorter strings will dominate (unless the bass section is truly enormous).
 This is also a good way to “keep the basses up,” as is so often recommended in orchestration manuals.

 There are many ways to double – not just with both sections playing exactly the same notes.
 The basses could play sul ponticello, or tremolo, or even pizzicato, while the cellos play with regular bowing.
-In this case, I feel that it’s better to have the basses contribute the specialized technique, as their greater size will give those effects a richer sound (especially pizz.).
+In this case, I feel that it’s better to have the basses contribute the specialised technique, as their greater size will give those effects a richer sound (especially pizzicato).